Mature Masculine

 Every real change meets resistance.
 The Mature Visionary expects this and doesn't take it personally.
 Resistance isn't proof that change is wrong—it's the friction of leaving the familiar.

 Some resistance comes from outside: people who benefit from the status quo, systems built for stability, cultures that fear the unfamiliar.
-Other resistance is internal: habits, fears, and attachment to what's been.
-The Visionary works with both.
-He accepts that resistance is actually part of progress.
+Other resistance is internal: habits, fears, attachment to what's been.
+The Visionary works skillfully with both.

 Progress and Humility